Liberia: The last patient was declared negative on 4 December. The countdown has started again and should be over 14 January.

 Monrovia – paediatric hospital and survivors clinic

-In Monrovia, MSF is running a 74-bed paediatric hospital, the Bardnsesville Junction Hospital (BJH), including a 10-beds neonatal intensive care unit, aiming to contribute to restoring the provision of emergency and secondary healthcare for children in the aftermath of the Ebola outbreak.
+In Monrovia, MSF is running a 74-bed paediatric hospital, the Bardnsesville Junction Hospital (BJH), including a 10-bed neonatal intensive care unit, aiming to contribute to restoring the provision of emergency and secondary health care for children in the aftermath of the Ebola outbreak.
 From January to end of November 2015, more than 3,100 consultations took place in the emergency room of the hospital, and 1,900 children were admitted in the inpatient ward.
-One third of these admissions were due to malaria.
+One-third of these admissions were due to malaria.

 Magburaka – Survivor clinic

 MSF is running a survivor health clinic in Magburaka town as well as a mobile clinic in the surrounding villages in Tonkolili and Bombali districts.
 By the end of December the team had provided support to 146 survivors for medical and mental health needs.
 The team as well did a two week mobile clinic to Kailahun facilitating eye exams and providing medical screening.
 153 survivors were seen.

 Freetown – Survivor clinic